 What can happen if I’m convicted of domestic assault?

-Domestic violence first offense is a misdemeanor punishable by up to 93 days in jail and/or a $500 fine.
-There are many different forms of domestic violence offenses and the penalty for a domestic violence crime depends on many factors, including the laws of the jurisdiction, the severity of the act, whether previous offenses have occurred and whether the victim was injured.
+Domestic violence first offense is a misdemeanor punishable by up to 93 days in jail and a $500 fine.
+There are many different forms of domestic violence offenses, and the penalty for a domestic violence crime depends on many factors, including the laws of the jurisdiction, the severity of the act, whether previous offenses have occurred and whether the victim was injured.
 First-time offenders are often placed on probation, required to serve a few days in custody, perform community service or complete a counseling program.
-However, many jurisdictions have begun aggressively prosecuting domestic violence crimes and a prosecutor may seek jail time even for first offenses without serious injury.
+However, many jurisdictions have begun aggressively prosecuting domestic violence crimes, and a prosecutor may seek jail time even for first offenses without serious injury.
 Others penalties can include significant fines, domestic violence counseling, restitution and anger management classes.
-The quality, experience and persuasiveness of the defense attorney can made a monumental difference in the severity of the penalty ultimately imposed by the court.
-In some cases, an attorney may be able to negotiate a plea bargain whereby the case is ultimately dismissed at the conclusion of probation.
+The quality, experience, and persuasiveness of the defense attorney can make a monumental difference in the severity of the penalty ultimately imposed by the court.
+In some cases, an attorney may be able to negotiate a plea bargain whereby the gets dismissed.

 If I plead guilty under the Domestic Violence Statute (MCL 769.4a), will the conviction go on my record?

 No. The law provides that the court may take a plea without entering a judgment or conviction.
 The charge is dismissed after successful completion of probation, and no conviction will ever enter.
 Probation can be up to 2 years for a misdemeanor and up to 5 years for a felony and will likely include a multitude of terms and conditions.
 A great domestic violence attorney will do what is necessary to minimize the term of probation, and the conditions of probation, to maximize his client’s chances of obtaining a dismissal of the case at the earliest possible time.